Skip to navigation

 The western end of the Djemaa el-Fna

 The Djemaa el-Fna is famous as the cultural centre of Marrakech, and for good reason.
-Forming both the geographical and social centre of town, this irregular and open-plan plaza is part market, part restaurant, part theatre and part hippie festival.
+Forming both the geographical and social centre of town, this irregular and open-plan plaza is part market, part restaurant, part theatre and part hippy festival.
 It's fascinating, and really comes into its own at night, for every evening huge crowds of locals and tourists pour into the square in search of entertainment, nourishment and, for some, increasingly clever ways of extracting money from visitors.

 Koutoubia Mosque